pnp/cli-microsoft365/docs/docs/cmd/planner/plan/plan-add.md

 ## Remarks

-Related to the options `--shareWithUserIds` and `--shareWithUserNames`.
+- Related to the options `--shareWithUserIds` and `--shareWithUserNames`.
 If you are leveraging Microsoft 365 groups, use the `aad o365group user` commands to manage group membership to share the [group's](https://pnp.github.io/cli-microsoft365/cmd/aad/o365group/o365group-user-add/) plan.
 You can also add existing members of the group to this collection though it is not required for them to access the plan owned by the group.

+- Hint: Unlike for groups, a Planner Roster can contain only 1 plan.

 ## Examples

-Adds a Microsoft Planner plan with the name _My Planner Plan_ for Group _233e43d0-dc6a-482e-9b4e-0de7a7bce9b4_
+Adds a Microsoft Planner plan with a Group by id

 ```sh
 m365 planner plan add --title 'My Planner Plan' --ownerGroupId '233e43d0-dc6a-482e-9b4e-0de7a7bce9b4'
 ```

-Adds a Microsoft Planner plan with the name _My Planner Plan_ for Group _My Planner Group_
+Adds a Microsoft Planner plan with with a Group by name

 ```sh
 m365 planner plan add --title 'My Planner Plan' --ownerGroupName 'My Planner Group'
 ```

-Adds a Microsoft Planner plan with the name _My Planner Plan_ for Group _My Planner Group_ and share it with the users _Allan.Carroll@contoso.com_ and _Ida.Stevens@contoso.com_
+Adds a Microsoft Planner plan with with a Group by name and share it with the given users

 ```sh
 m365 planner plan add --title 'My Planner Plan' --ownerGroupName 'My Planner Group' --shareWithUserNames 'Allan.Carroll@contoso.com,Ida.Stevens@contoso.com'